-This might kill any veggie cred I’ve earned…but for most of my life, I thought you could only make a

-    salad with lettuce.
+This might kill any veggie cred I’ve earned…but for most of my life, I thought you could only make a salad with lettuce.

-    For years I was beholden to a set of rules that salads were to have lettuce (Iceberg or Romaine),

-    tomatoes, cheese and bottled dressing or oil and vinegar.
+For years I was beholden to a set of rules that salads were to have lettuce (Iceberg or Romaine), tomatoes, cheese, and bottled dressing or oil.

 If you’ve haven’t tried our Sriracha Vinaigrette I feel the need to include a disclaimer.
-We like

-    our dressings tangy, bold and in your face.
+We like our dressings tangy, bold and in your face.

 This Yogurt Lime Dressing hits those marks with: